-A comprehensive leak detection service is supplied to insurers, loss adjusters, builders, plumbers, building, facilities, maintenance managers and homeowners to trace the location of water leaks.
+A comprehensive leak detection service is available to insurers, loss adjusters, builders, plumbers, maintenance managers, Facilities management companies and homeowners to trace the location of water leaks.
 Such leaks may be visible in a variety of positions within a property, but originate from another area that is often hidden within the buildings structure.

 Following the detection of the source of such leaks, a full remediation programme is also provided to restore both domestic and commercial properties back to their original condition, with minimal disruption to the work or living environment.